liquidweb/woocommerce-custom-orders-table/README.md

 $ wp wc orders-table migrate
 ```

 Orders are queried in batches (determined via the `--batch-size` option) in order to reduce the memory footprint of the command (e.g. "only retrieve {$size} orders at a time).
-Some environments may require a lower value than the default of 1000.
+Some environments may require a lower value than the default of 100.

+**Please note** that `migrate` will delete the original order post meta rows after a successful migration.
+If you want to preserve these, include the `--save-post-meta` flag!

 #### Options

 <dl>
 	<dt>batch-size</dt>
 	<dd>The number of orders to process in each batch.
 Default is 100 orders.</dd>
+	<dt>save-post-meta</dt>
+	<dd>Preserve the original post meta after a successful migration.
+Default behavior is to clean up post meta.</dd>
 </dl>